pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 ## Setup

 The [setup_swiftauto_traders.py](./setup_swiftauto_traders.py) Python script has been provided to setup the Snowflake environment for this project.
-It handles the uploading of CSV dataset files to stage, creates and loads tables with inferred schemas, and establishes a basic role hierarchy and user setup to demonstrate dashboard sharing within Snowflake.
+It also handles the uploading of CSV dataset files to stage, creates and loads tables with inferred schemas, and establishes a basic role hierarchy and user setup to demonstrate dashboard sharing within Snowflake.

 **Install Snowflake Connector for Python**